 Childcare Volunteer Project in Sri Lanka

 Excited to be a Childcare volunteer in Sri Lanka?
 International Volunteer HQ’s Childcare project empowers volunteers to assist at a childcare center in Kandy.
-Volunteers gain experience in childcare while giving overworked local staff an extra hand and helping them provide high quality care and attention to their charges.
+Volunteers gain experience in childcare while giving overworked local staff an extra hand and helping them provide high quality care and attention to local kids.

 - Programs start every Monday

 - Affordable fees from $380 for 1 week